giantswarm/ebs-volume-cleaner/README.md

 # EBS Volume cleaner

+**Use this tool with caution, it might delete real data.
+Deleting an EBS volumes it not reversible.**

 The script does not automatically delete the EBS volumes it will only show the commands to do it manually.

 The algorithm is as follows: